pracsol/ModernDiskQueue/README.md

 * `TestTrimmedExecutable` (used by test suite)

 ### ⚠️ First Build
-When you build the solution for the first tim, or after cleaning your solution, you are likely to get an error from the `TestTrimmedExecutable` project.
+When you build the solution for the first time, or after cleaning your solution, you are likely to get an error from the `TestTrimmedExecutable` project.
 The error happens if `TestTrimmedExecutable` cannot find the DLL for the `ModernDiskQueue` library.
-This happens because `TestTrimmedExecutable` is built before `ModernDiskQueue`, but it has a reference to `ModernDiskQueue` (see below, note that it is NOT a project reference by design).
+This happens because `TestTrimmedExecutable` is built before `ModernDiskQueue`, but it has a reference to `ModernDiskQueue` (shown below, note that it is NOT a project reference by design).
 When the DLL doesn't exist, the build fails.

 ### 🔧 Fix It!
 Simply build the solution again, and now since the `ModernDiskQueue` DLL exists, the `TestTrimmedExecutable` project will build successfully.